top of page

 • AIR MILES Shops - tied to one of the most recognizable loyalty brands in the country.

-• Aeroplan - Air Canada's loyalty program, offering members the ability to earn and redeem points.
+• Aeroplan - Air Canada's loyalty program, allowing members to earn and redeem points.

 Canadian consumers are highly value-conscious, especially in the current economic environment.
-Brands that embrace loyalty as a strategic pillar, not a margin drain, are seeing strong, predictable performance.
+Brands that embrace loyalty as a strategic pillar, rather than a margin drain, are seeing strong and predictable performance.

 What’s Working: